nirmata/ecs-resource-check-demo/nirmata-cloud-controller/README.md

 kubectl port-forward -n nirmata svc/cloud-admission-controller-service 8443:8443
 ```

-4. In another terminal, setup and configure SSO for the AWS CLI:
+4. In another terminal, setup and configure SSO for the AWS CLI. **NOTE** Not every organization uses SSO, skip this if you already have authentication setup:
 ```bash
 aws configure sso
 ```